wackerl91/luna/README.md

 - Additional game information and posters provided by [TheGamesDB](http://thegamesdb.net)

 ## Bugs / Feature Requests
-- Please report any bugs or feature requests on the issue tracker
+- Please report any bugs or feature requests on the issue tracker - I can only make Luna better if you're willing to report every issue you run into!
+- If you're running into _any_ issue while using the scraper feature, please post the logs on the issue tracker or send me a PN on [OSMC forums](https://discourse.osmc.tv), my username is exxe (you may redact them if you don't want to post what games you're playing).
+They might be stupid bugs, but they're still there.
+- Should you also run into issues using the controller mapping feature (i.e. not taking any input) please let me know in the issue tracker or via OSMC forum (see above) which controller / driver you're using